csc-training/openacc/nvidia-labs/lab3/steps-0-1.md

 `CFLAGS` variable in `c99/Makefile` or `FCFLAGS` in `f90/Makefile`.
 You should not need to modify anything in the Makefile except these compiler flags.

-Step 1 - Step 1 - Express Data Movement
+Step 1 - Express Data Movement
 ---------------------------------------

-In the previous lab we used CUDA Unified Memory, which we enabled with the `ta=tesla:managed` compiler option, to eliminate the need for data management directives.
+In the provided makefile we use CUDA Unified Memory, which we have enabled with the `ta=tesla:managed` compiler option, to eliminate the need for data management directives.
 Replace this compiler flag in the Makefile with `-ta=tesla` and try to rebuild the code.

 ### C/C++
 With the managed memory option removed the C/C++ version will fail to build